James Carney (American priest): Life

 Carney was born in Chicago to parents of German and Irish ancestry.
 His father was a salesman for the Burroughs Adding Machine Corporation, and the family moved around frequently.
-They were also devoted listeners of the antisemitic Father Charles Coughlin's radio show.
 Carney graduated from St. Louis University High School in Missouri in 1942, and went on to Saint Louis University on a football scholarship.
 Despite poor vision and a football-related knee injury, he was drafted and saw service in the European Theatre of World War II as a combat engineer and military policeman.

 After the war, he took advantage of the G.I.
 Bill to return to SLU to study theology, then transferred to the University of Detroit the following year before finally ending up at St. Stanislaus Seminary in Florissant, Missouri in 1948.
 He spent three years as a missionary in British Honduras (today Belize) beginning in 1955 before returning to the United States to study at St. Mary's College in Kansas.

 After being ordained into the Jesuit order in 1961, Carney was sent to work with impoverished Hondurans by the Missouri Province of the Society of Jesus.
 He eventually naturalized as a Honduran citizen and reportedly renounced his U.S. citizenship.
 Nevertheless, he was expelled to Nicaragua by the Honduran government in 1979.